 Every stepping stone is a win

 Your business needs to keep developing to retain or extend competitive advantage.
-The New Business Development programme offers you an understanding of today’s marketplace in which customers are more aware, active, and value-driven.
+The Innovation Management programme offers you an understanding of today’s marketplace in which customers are more aware, active, and value-driven.
 Your company must rapidly create products and services that inspire, include and reflect your clients’ values which have increased the importance of business development even more.

-- learn new approaches to business development based on scientific theories, and how to apply these to practical issues within your organisation
+- use new approaches to innovation management and new business development based on scientific theories, and apply these to practical issues within your organisation

-- discover how to create the right environment to execute, deliver, and sustain innovation to drive business development
+- create the right environment to execute, deliver, and sustain innovation in order to drive business development and process improvement

-This lecture is led by Dr Daan Stam and will focus on:
+This lecture is led by Prof. Daan Stam and will focus on:

 - creativity defined

-This lecture is led by Dr Murat Tarakci and will focus on:
+This lecture is led by Dr Dirk Deichmann and will focus on:

 - disruptive innovation